Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ### Deploy the Backend Background Processor and the Backend API Projects to Azure Container Apps

-#### 1. Build the Backend Background Processor and the Backend API App images and push them to ACR
+#### 1. Build the Backend Background Processor and the Backend API App Images and Push Them to ACR

 As we have done previously we need to build and deploy both app images to ACR, so they are ready to be deployed to Azure Container Apps.